guardian/no-monorepo/README.md

 1. `dist/server.js` - a standalone Node server
 2. `dist/client.js` - a client library with types that depends on `@trpc/client`

+You could then deploy `dist/server.js` to a lambda, for example.

-The entire project is publishable as an NPM package, with only the client library available to import:
+The project is also publishable as an NPM package, which would provide `dist/client.js` for consumers to import:

 ```ts
 import { createUser, getUser } from 'no-monorepo/client';